Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Quantities must be declared in kilograms by material type and packaging category.

-The company must indicate whether it complies with EPR through:
+The company must indicate how it meets EPR:

 The declared data must be consistent with the information reported to the extended producer responsibility systems.